scottpeterson/pnwquizzing/docs/qm_best.md

 - If a quizzer, upon clearly pausing in reply after having attempted a full answer, has said a word or phrase which is not incorrect but also not yet correct, the quizmaster will, when the quizzer is not speaking, say, `Again.`
 - On a SIT question, when the quizzer has completed the quotation required for the question, the quizmaster will say, `Quote is complete.`

+The above are the *only* prompts a quizmaster may say.
+All other prompts from the quizmaster without exception are illegal.

 In all cases, the quizmaster must prompt and react as close to exactly the same as possible across every question of every quiz in a meet.

-Prompts a quizmaster is NOT allowed to say:
-- When a quizzer has correctly answered a Quote or Chapter Verse Reference question, but the full reference has not been given (either by the quizmaster or the quizzer), "More on the reference."
-- On Situation questions, "More on the quote" or "More on the answer."
-- On Situation questions, when the quizzer has completed the quotation, "and you answer?"

 ## Question Rulings